GoogleCloudPlatform/emblem/CONTRIBUTING.md

 * Warnings & errors should provide context, suggest next steps, and provide direct access to more details.
 (For example, link to build logs.)
 * When a warning or error has a generally agreed fix or next step, point the way or suggest the fix.
 (For example, linting checks on a PR should propose the fixes to correct the code formatting.)

-### Enable Trunk-Based Development with Experiments

-Emblem operates using a [Trunk-Based Development](https://trunkbaseddevelopment.com/) model.

-Larger-scale changes to Emblem should be prototyped in the [`/experimental` folder](/experimental).

-They can then be merged into the `main` branch in a single pass.